speleophysics/Math-modeling-2020/intro-python/readme.md

 ## Visual Studio Code (or VS Code)

-**VS Code** is what is called an *interactive development environment.* It is a text editor for coding that is combined with a lot of additional functionality that makes writing, reading, running, and debugging code easier.
+**VS Code** is what is called an [interactive development environment](https://en.wikipedia.org/wiki/Integrated_development_environment) or **IDE**.
+It is a text editor for coding that is combined with a lot of additional functionality that makes writing, reading, running, and debugging code easier.
 This software is also free.
 When working with Python code in this class, we will primarily use VS Code.

 You can find information on downloading and installing VS Code [here](https://code.visualstudio.com/).